ansible-community/project-template/docs/contributor_guide.md

 ## Code contributions

-> Consider having a separate code contributions guide and a link to it from here.
+> Consider having a separate code contributor guide and a link to it from here.

 ### Project architecture